 BACK (2): Cut two (align pattern to the vertical grain of the fabric)

 FRONT FACING (3) & BACK FACING (4): Cut one piece with pattern lined up to the fold of the fabric.
 Interface both pieces with fusible interfacing to the reverse side.

 SLEEVE (5): Cut two on fold of fabric.

-POCKET (6): Cut four (i.e. two pairs)
+POCKET (6): Cut four (two pairs)

 Finish all raw edges with an overlocker or zig zag stitch.